Jezzffihuter/starter-academic-website/content/authors/admin/_index.md

 ---
 Welcome!
 This is Chuyao (Julian) WANG.
 I am currently an M.Phil. student in [Social Science](https://sosc.hkust.edu.hk/teaching_learning/mphil_social_science) at the Hong Kong University of Science and Technology (HKUST), studying political communication and computational methods.
 I obtained an M.Sc. in [Global China Studies](https://shss.hkust.edu.hk/tpg/mgcs/index) from HKUST, and a B.A. in [History](http://en.history.sdu.edu.cn/info/1006/1013.htm) from Shandong University.
 I am grateful for my interdisciplinary background and diverse methods training.

-I have been conducting several independent and collaborative studies, which are broadly about human digital behavior, social networks and image-as-data.
+I have been conducting several independent and collaborative studies, which are broadly about public opinion, social networks and image as data.
 I attended the [Summer Institute in Computational Social Science](https://sicss.io/) in 2021 with a project funded by Social Science Research Council.

 Please find my [CV](https://github.com/Jezzffihuter/starter-academic-website/blob/master/static/uploads/CV-ChuyaoWANG-Dec2021.pdf) here, and [email](<mailto: chuyao.wang@connect.ust.hk>) me for a chat if you are interested.